basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 A number of changes have been introduced in the LevelDB backend in Riak 2.0:

 * The sizing and resizing of the file cache and block sizes now occurs automatically during operation, with the goal of maximizing total memory usage across a dynamic number of open databases.
 This optimization occurs in each database (vnode) and affects both total memory allocation and the proportion of memory allocated to the file cache vs. the block cache.
-* Riak users can now set a `delete_threshold` variable that defines the number of tombstones that can be collected in a single `.sst` file before a "grooming" compaction process will be triggered that deletes tombstoned keys until the threshold is once again reached.
+* Riak users can now set a `leveldb.compaction.trigger.tombstone_count` variable that defines the number of tombstones that can be collected in a single `.sst` file before a "grooming" compaction process will be triggered that deletes tombstoned keys until the threshold is once again reached.
 Even when triggered, this type of compaction will only occur when there is a compaction thread immediately available, so that background processes don't overshadow realtime operations.
 {{/2.0.0+}}

 ### Strengths